 Leadership changes at Department for Business, Energy and Industrial Strategy and Department for International Trade

-- Department for International Trade, Department for Business, Energy & Industrial Strategy, and The Rt Hon Greg Clark MP
+- Department for International Trade, Department for Business, Energy & Industrial Strategy, and The Rt Hon Greg Clark

 - 5 September 2016